Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-uACIFWnIlY0.md

 ### Transcript

-> drag to build mode that's that's a similar it's tied in with uh the discussion we're having with the blueprint thing
+> drag to build mode that's that's a similar it's tied in with, the discussion we're having with the blueprint thing